 D. SUMMARY OF PERMIT/APPROVAL PROCESS:

 A General Permit for Shoreline Management activities is available for some activities.
 See the program description.

-Permit applications are reviewed jointly by the LWMD and the USACE (the USACE may also require a permit).
+Permit applications are reviewed jointly by WRD and the USACE (the USACE may also require a permit).
 Currently, Great Lakes Bottomlands permits are valid for up to five years.

 Applicant must comply with all applicable rules and regulations and any stipulations set forth in the permit or Letter of Approval

-Information regarding contested case hearings can be obtained from the Office of Administrative Hearings Website.
+Information regarding contested case hearings can be obtained from the Administrative Hearings Website.

 The decision makers in this program are district staff.
-In rare instances an MDEQ Deputy director or the WRD Division Chief will issue the permit.
-The LWMD has many mechanisms for public notice of pending permit decisions.
-A record of applications received is available on an online searchable permitting and compliance system called MiWaters.
+Substantial or unresolved issues may be reviewed by the EGLE deputy directory or the WRD division director.
+The WRD has many mechanisms for public notice of certain pending permit decisions.
+A record of applications received is available on an online permitting and compliance system called MiWaters.
 This online system allows queries related to public hearings, public notices, year, county, township, range, section, water body, file number or applicant name.
 The WRD district contact can be found through MiWaters.
-The best opportunity for public input is during the 20 day public review and comment period.
+The best opportunity for public input is during the 20 day public review and comment period for individual permits.
 If the proposed project impacts regulated wetlands under the jurisdiction of Part 303 then the local units of government (village, city, township or county) have 45 days to submit comment.
-If a hearing is requested, then all previously notified groups and individuals are notified by mail at least 10 days prior to the hearing.
+If a public hearing is scheduled, then all previously notified groups and individuals are notified by mail at least 10 days prior to the hearing.

 E. ADMINISTERING AGENCY: